castellanosfelipe/Scritps-Manipulation-Excel/README.md

 :rocket: Scripts for excel manipulation :rocket:

-This repository was created with the propous of support ij the manipulation of the documents in format excel :art:
+This repository was created with the propous of support the manipulation of the documents in format excel :art: